An upcoming look at this critical law could save millions of birds' lives.

-To help defend the Migratory Bird Treaty Act, read on below to find links with more information, or check out our fact sheet.
+To help defend the Migratory Bird Treaty Act, read on below to find links with more information, read our one-pager on how the MBTA and industry can work together, or check out our fact sheet.
 Visit our action page to write to Congress and the administration, and consider writing a Letter to the Editor of your local paper.

 Photo: Kim Hubbard/Audubon

 The most urgent phase of the fight to save the Arctic Refuge has begun.